allan-cff/CIR2_SortingAlgorithms/README.md

 # Code & PDF submission for a group project, start of year 2, ISEN Nantes

-## This project was carried out with Mathias Paitier, Raphaël Fosse & [Maxime Chauveau](https://github.com/Mexiam)
+## This project was carried out with Mathias Paitier, Raphaël Fosse & [Vincent Rocher](https://github.com/stonelec)

 The main goal was to analyze some sorting algorithms and write a report in english, the code was not evaluated